txt/fse16/doc/talk1.md

 ![](../img/questions.png)

-Recent books on software analytics
+Recent books on software analytics (optional, no need to buy)

 - 2014: Me and my friends:  [Sharing Data and Models[(https://www.amazon.com/Sharing-Data-Models-Software-Engineering/dp/0124172954).
 Come geek out with timm!
 - 2015: Details, from the mining software repositories community: [The Art and Science of Analzyzing